JonThomas/Azure-AZ-500-Study-Guide/1-Manage identity and access/17-Transfer Azure subscriptions between Azure AD tenants.md

    * Role assigmnents must be reassigned to the new resources
    * Custom roles are deleted
 * Requires downtime
-* Key vault must be reconfigured
+* Any key vaults must be reconfigured in the new tenant
-* Encrypted data at rest might be unrecoverable if key is tied to subscription
+* Encrypted data at rest might be unrecoverable if encryption key is tied to subscription